jacopo-chevallard/PyP-BEAGLE/README.md

 # Using PyP-BEAGLE

-The post-processing of Beagle results obtained is performed by means of the command ``pyp_beagle``.
-You can visualize the possible command-line options of the script with the command
+The post-processing of Beagle results is performed by means of the command ``pyp_beagle``.
+Since PyP-BEAGLE is often updated, you can visualize the (entire) possible options via the PyP-BEAGLE ``help``, with the command
 ```csh
 pyp_beagle --help
 ```

+Below we report a few of some common PyP-BEAGLE use cases and related commands.

 * [triangle plots](#plotting-the-posterior-probability-distributions-aka-triangle-plots)
 * [marginal plots](#plotting-the-comparison-of-data-and-model-observables-aka-marginal-plots)